Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: INTRODUCTION

 Despite the success of Hamiltonian Monte Carlo (HMC) (\cite{duane1987hybrid}; \cite{neal2011mcmc}; \cite{betancourt2017conceptual}) and its auto-tuned variants like the No-U-Turn Sampler (NUTS) (\cite{hoffman2014no}), these algorithms struggle to sample from densities with multiscale geometry.
 Such densities are characterized by varying curvature in which scales can differ by orders of magnitude throughout the space.
 Multiscale geometry is challenging because we need small HMC step sizes in high-curvature regions for numerical stability, whereas we require large step sizes in flat regions for efficient sampling.
 This pathology commonly arises in hierarchical models (\cite{betancourt2015hamiltonian}; \cite{pourzanjani2019implicit}) in which small changes to a top-level parameter may induce large changes to parameters lower in the hierarchy.
 Neal's funnel is a density that exemplifies this multiscale behavior (see \autoref{fig:funnel_multiscale}).
 Neal's funnel contains a neck region, with high density and small volume, that opens to a mouth region, with low density and large volume.
 HMC methods with a fixed step size, like NUTS, will struggle to sample from such densities.

-\cite{Modi_2023} proposed delayed rejection HMC (DR-HMC) to sample from multiscale densities.
+\textcite{Modi_2023} proposed delayed rejection HMC (DR-HMC) to sample from multiscale densities.
 Instead of falling back to the original state upon rejection, delayed rejection methods make additional proposals in the \textit{same} iteration using a \textit{different} proposal kernel.
 If chosen appropriately, this new proposal kernel can lead to a better chance of acceptance.
 Motivated with time-step adaptive integrators for differential equations, DR-HMC makes proposals with increasingly smaller leapfrog step sizes, resulting in \textit{dynamic}, per-iteration step size selection.
 With these proposal kernels, DR-HMC can simulate more accurate Hamiltonian dynamics in high curvature regions, generating proposed states that are more likely to be accepted.

 Although DR-HMC can successfully sample from multiscale densities, it introduces a few inefficiencies.
 Particularly, DR-HMC uses \textit{small} step sizes to move across the entirety of \textit{long} HMC trajectories, even if the small step size is necessary only for a short segment of the full trajectory.
 This makes DR-HMC iterations expensive, unable to compete with state of the art samplers like NUTS.
-To remedy this issue, we introduce the delayed rejection generalized HMC (DR-G-HMC) sampler that applies delayed rejection to generalized HMC.
+To remedy this issue, we introduce the delayed rejection generalized HMC (DR-G-HMC) sampler.

 Generalized HMC (G-HMC) (\cite{horowitz1991generalized}) partially resamples the momentum variable and (typically) simulates Hamiltonian dynamics for a single leapfrog step.
 Unlike HMC, G-HMC poses a Metropolis accept/reject step after every leapfrog step which avoids long and expensive trajectories that may ultimately be rejected.
 Hence a delayed proposal in DR-G-HMC is made with a smaller step size only for the single leapfrog step \emph{where it is necessary}, unlike DR-HMC, which uses a smaller step size for the entire trajectory.